dcsil/konsensus-app-backend/api.md

 ```

 ## Files
 We support these organization endpoints.
-All the routes require authorization with a JWT token in the _.
+All the routes require authorization with a JWT bearer token.

 `POST /file
 - Uploads a new file to S3`
-- The following body is required:
+- You must send FormData with the following fields:
 ```
 {
+    file: File
 }
 ```